EliasKng/pangu-power/README.md

 This repository adapts the [Pangu-Weather](https://github.com/198808xc/Pangu-Weather) model for wind power forecasting using [Parameter-Efficient Fine-Tuning (PEFT)](https://github.com/huggingface/peft) methods.
 The repository is forked from Shan Zhao implementation of Pangu-Weather: [Pangu-pytorch](https://github.com/zhaoshan2/pangu-pytorch).

+**Note:** the `./notebooks`-folder contains code that is not part of the package itself.
+The notebooks were mostly used for exploring data and creating some visualizations.
+This code is not required for running the pangu_power package, but included for documentation purposes.

 ## Wind Power Forecasting with AI Weather Models

 This project explores fine-tuning a global AI weather prediction model (AIWPM), specifically Pangu-Weather, to forecast wind power capacity factors across Europe.
 Three PEFT strategies are investigated: PatchRecovery, PowerConv, and LoRA.